-21.Where feasible, the Board shall consider the IRP Panel declaration at the Board's next meeting.
-The declarations of the IRP Panel, and the Board's subsequent action on those declarations, are final and have precedential value.
+v) Subject to this Section 4.3, all IRP decisions shall be written and made public, and shall reflect a well-reasoned application of how the Dispute was resolved in compliance with the Articles of Incorporation and Bylaws, as understood in light of prior IRP Decisions decided under the same version of the provision of the Articles of Incorporation and Bylaws at issue, and norms of applicable law.

 Subject to any limitations established through the Rules of Procedure, an IRP Panel decision may be appealed to the full Standing Panel sitting en banc within sixty (60( days of issuance of such decision.